a-b-street/docs/book/src/tech/trafficsim/discrete_event/README.md

 vehicle's position costs as much as calculating the entire queue's in the worst case, but that's usually fine -- for drawing, we want everyone anyway.

 The process is simple.
-We use each vehicle's state to determine the possible position of their front bumper. `WaitingToAdvance` means the vehicle is at the very end of the lane.
+We use each vehicle's state to determine the "best-case" position of their front bumper. `WaitingToAdvance` means the vehicle is at the very end of the lane.
 For vehicles still `Crossing`, we linearly interpolate the time and distance intervals.
 Then as we walk from front to back, we maintain a